softwaresaved/NGCMGSoton-2015-06-21/novice/git/04-history.md

 These are unique IDs for the changes, and "unique" really does mean unique: every change to any set of files on any machine has a unique 40-character identifier.
+(A SHA-1 hash of the new, post-commit state of the repository).
 Our first commit was given the ID f22b25e3233b4645dabd0d81e651fe074bd8e73b, so let's try this: